 I submitted a sample to Larry Knuth, the paper’s advisor.
 I was quickly made part of the staff.
 Larry gave me the school politics beat.
 The very first article I wrote ended up on the front page of the paper, the main story.
 At the end of the year, I was awarded First Place as the best writer in the California Community College Journalism Association Competition.
 I still have the plaque at home, my most cherished trophy of all.

-One day, I was stuck in my room.
+One day, a few months before we moved to Temecula (my mom and siblings were already gone), I was stuck in my room.
 Literally stuck.
 I couldn’t move.
+I was plastered to my mattress on the floor.
 My dad called me to breakfast.
-I pulled myself up and walked to the kitchen.
+It took all I had in me to pull myself up and walk to the kitchen.
 We were both in our underwear at the kitchen table.
 It was a Sunday and he made menudo for us.
 I’m sure he sensed my sadness.
 I was hunched over my bowl and I didn’t say a word.
 “What’s wrong, mijo?” he asked.
 I was glad he asked.
 “I miss my mom,” I said.
 I was immediately sobbing into my menudo.
 I felt incredibly sad and empty.
 My dad got up to give me a hug.
 He wasn’t too affectionate with us, so for him to do that meant a lot.
 “Go call her, mijo.
 Go call her right now.”
 I got up from the table and back to my room.
-My mattress was resting on the floor next to my phone.
-I plumped onto it and tried to calm myself down before calling her.
+I plumped onto my mattress and tried to calm myself down before calling her.
 I was crying before my mom picked up.
 “Mom, I miss you!
 I miss you!”
 I could barely get the words out, but I kept saying them over and over! “ I miss you, mom!
 I miss you!”
 “It’s ok, mijo!
 It’s ok.
-I’m here!” and she was crying and she was saying she missed me and were both crying hysterically and everything was fucked up because we weren’t together and I hated fucking life and I hated Temecuala and I wanted things to get back to normal because fuck all of this.
+I’m here!” and she was crying and she was saying she missed me and were both crying hysterically and everything was fucked up because we weren’t together and I hated fucking life and I hated Temecula and I wanted things to get back to normal because fuck all of this.

 I felt much better after speaking with my mom.
-Hearing her voice and all the love coming through it put me in a better place and bought me time, both emotionally and mentally, to deal with the loneliness I was feeling in Temecula.
-It had been months since I had been in school, as there was no community college in town.
-I had a hard time finding a job, too, and I looked everywhere.
-It also felt like my dad and I were the only Mexicans living in Temecula.
-It was hot, desolate, miserable place, and I needed to get out.
+Hearing her voice and all the love it carried with it put me in a better place and bought me time, both emotionally and mentally, to deal with the loneliness I was feeling.

-After months of looking for a job, I finally found one as a security guard at a construction site.
-I, along with two other guys, guarded 2×4’s and plywood for eight hours a day, from 5:00 p.m. to midnight.
+After months of looking, I finally found a job.
+I became a security guard at a construction site.
+I guarded plywood and 2×4’s from 5:00 p.m. to midnight.
 It was a horrible job that required absolutely no skills whatsoever, but I got paid to do it, so I wasn’t complaining too much.
-The wood didn’t move and no one was eager to steal it.
-We basically smoked weed the whole time and explored the houses being built.
-If I was still skating, I would’ve stolen a bunch of wood myself to make a ramp or halfpipe for friends and me.
+No one ever showed up to steal the wood, so it was a really quiet and lonely job.
 I’m not sure how long I lasted at the job, but I know I wasn’t there long before I quit.

 I had a lot of help throughout my academic journey.
 I needed it.
 None of what I accomplished could have been done alone.
 Throughout the process, I never gave up, even when I was shot at, held at gunpoint, incarcerated in L.A.
 County Jail (twice), jumped by about fourteen guys at a party, and involved in several other fights, and doing drugs with the homies.
 I always got up!
 It was not easy, but I never stopped.
 Even at Ed’s it was still somewhat tough.
 I ate spaghetti with grated cheese almost every night until I found a job.
 I couldn’t afford sauce, so it was simply pasta with a bit of parmesan cheese on top.
 It was so good!
 I rode my bike everywhere, too.
 Some things didn’t change.

-In the end, my cousin Edward and my family saved my life.
+In the end, my cousin Edward and my extended family saved my life.
 One of the things I’m most proud of is my willingness to ask for and accept help.
 I took it whenever and wherever it was available.
-That pride associated with asking for help must be swallowed.
-It’s a must.
+The pride that often times prevents us from asking and accepting help must be swallowed.
+It must.
 The help I received allowed me to keep my eyes on the prize.
 I knew a college degree was going to improve the quality of my life.
 It has and it continues to do so.
 This much is true: If I did it, anyone can do it.
-Accept help and never give up.
+Accept the help you’re offered and never give up.